Use Bike Month to encourage bicycling at your workplace

 - Share inspiring stories via company newsletter, intranet, or blog.

-Feel free to use these templates to promote the Washington Bikes Bike Everywhere Challenge via email, online, or newsletters.
-Registration for the Challenge is free and opens April 1, 2017.
-Graphics and additional promotional ideas can be found here beginning in early March.
+Feel free to use these templates to promote the F5 Networks Bike Everywhere Challenge via email, online, or newsletters.
+Registration for the Challenge is free and opens May 15.
+Graphics and additional promotional ideas can be found here.

 To recruit captains

-Bike Month is coming up and __________ (organization) will be participating in the Washington Bikes Bike Everywhere Challenge.
+Bike Month is coming up and __________ (organization) will be participating in the F5 Networks Bike Everywhere Challenge.
 I’d like to encourage you to join the all-star cast of team captains.

 As a team captain, you can significantly increase bicycle commuting at _________ (worksite).
 And we’ll be backing you up with some fun events and incentives, including: